TomerFi/dependency-injection-java-part1-tutorial/post/POST.md

 2. Adding another service will require modifications to `TightMailEngine`.</br>
    You'll have to add another `MailService` field, instantiate it inside the constructor and add to the concatenation in *getAllMails*.</br>
-   It is never a good practice to modify a working class, it's a path for breaking working code.
+   It is never a good practice to modify a working class, it's a path for breaking the working code.

 First thing's first, let's get rid of the first reason by rewriting the engine in a more *loosely-coupled* manner and fit it into the *dependency injection design pattern*.</br>
 It's easy: